 Aquarium of Genoa

 Opened in 1992 and located on the city’s waterfront, the Aquarium of Genoa is one of the largest aquaria in Europe.

 The Aquarium and its site

-The aquarium’s building is located in the old port of Genoa (Italian: Porto Antico di Genova), which was converted into a popular leisure and cultural site in the early 1990s, and currently encompasses a covered performance space, bars, restaurants, shops, a panoramic elevator, a library, an ice rink, and four museums.
+The aquarium’s building is located in the old port of Genoa (Italian: Porto Antico di Genova), which was converted into a popular leisure and cultural site in the early 1990s and currently encompasses a covered performance space, bars, restaurants, shops, a large panoramic elevator, a library, an ice rink, and four museums.

-The area, once a secluded warehouse compound adjacent to the city’s historic center, was completely redesigned for the 1992 Columbus Celebrations by acclaimed architect Renzo Piano, and re-opened to the city; the revamped area is now one of the most popular destinations in the city of Genoa and the region of Liguria.
+The area, once a secluded port warehouse compound adjacent to the city’s historic center, was completely redesigned for the International Exhibition Genoa ’92 by famed architect Renzo Piano, and re-opened to the city; the revamped area is now one of the most popular destinations in the city of Genoa and the region of Liguria.
 The aquarium is the most visited structure of this kind in Italy, with over a million visitors per year.

 The old port of Genoa with the aquarium and the Biosphere at the center, image © RPBW